jizhang/jizhang.github.com/source/_drafts/is-it-necessary-to-apply-eslint-jsx-no-bind-rule.md

 ---
-title: How to Fix ESLint jsx-no-bind Error
+title: Is It Necessary to Apply ESLint jsx-no-bind Rule?
 tags: [javascript, react, eslint]
 categories: Programming
 ---